kgateway-dev/kgateway/docs/content/introduction/traffic_management/_index.md

 ## Traffic processing

-Gloo Edge can also alter requests before sending them to a destination, including **Transformation**, **Fault Injection**, response header editing, and **Prefix Rewrite**.
+Gloo Edge can also alter requests before sending them to a destination, including transformations, fault injections, response header editing, and prefix rewrites.
 The ability to edit requests on the fly gives Gloo Edge the power to specify the proper parameters for a function or transform and error check incoming requests before passing them along.

 For more information, see [Traffic processing]({{% versioned_link_path fromRoot="/introduction/traffic_filter/" %}}).